telerik/winforms-docs/richtexteditor/features/document-protection.md

 When document protection is enforced, the current user can modify the rights for editing the part of the document that he/she is entitled to editing.
 When the protection is disabled, the editing rights for the document can be freely modified by all users.

-The protection of the document can be turned on and off using the __ToggleDocumentProtectionCommand__ command of RadRichTextEditor.
+The protection of the document can be turned on and off using the __ToggleDocumentProtectionCommand__ command of **RadRichTextEditor**.

 The command opens a dialog that allows you to enter a password.
 By clicking OK, the document protection starts to be enforced.

-It is also possible to toggle document protection in code-behind, without showing a dialog:#_[C#] _
+It is also possible to toggle document protection in code-behind, without showing a dialog:

 {{source=..\SamplesCS\RichTextEditor\Features\DocumentProtection.cs region=password}}
 {{source=..\SamplesVB\RichTextEditor\Features\DocumentProtection.vb region=password}}